 This is why Viagra is known as a “PDE5 inhibitor” because it inhibits PDE5.

-As well as working to help achieve an erection, Viagra also helps to maintain an erection.
+As well as working to help achieve an erection, Viagra helps to maintain an erection.
 It allows cGMP to stay in circulation for longer.
 This helps to keep a good supply of blood to the penis, causing firmer erections for longer.
 This way, you are less likely to lose your erection.

 Alternatively, if you have tried 50mg and you are experiencing side effects, you should speak to your doctor about reducing the dose to 25mg.